There's Always Something to Do in Richmond!

 CHAMBER CHRISTMAS TREE EXTRAVAGANZA

 The Chamber provides trees and wreaths to be decorated in themes and sponsored by local businesses.
-They are display the first part of November through the Tuesday before Thanksgiving at the Chamber office.
+They are displayfrom the 2nd weekend of November through the the first Thursday in December at the Chamber office.
 A drawing is held for these beautiful works of art after the Community Tree and Square lighting ceremony, starting at 6 p.m.
 Contact chamber for additional information.

 CHRISTMAS LIGHT PARADE

 Always the 1st Thursday in December, the Chamber partners with Richmond’s Downtown District and the City of Richmond to assemble a Christmas Light ParadeLighting of the Mayor's Christmas Tree and Lighting of the Square.
 Every entry in the parade is bright with lights!Anyone interested in entering the parade is encouraged to participated.
 Contact Sherry Smith at 816-776-2261.